 Optimizely Full Stack is feature management and A/B testing for product teams.

-- Full Stack A/B tests enable you to run experiments in any application.
-These require you to deploy code, so they are best used for one-off decisions such as comparing one algorithm against another.
+[Full Stack A/B tests](🔗) enable you to run experiments in any application.
+These require you to deploy code, so they're best used for one-off decisions such as comparing one algorithm against another.

 You can experiment anywhere in your technology stack with Optimizely's SDKs.
-If your plan includes Full Stack, you can run experiments in various languages.
-If you are interested in testing in a different language, please contact us.
+If your plan includes Full Stack, you can run experiments in [various languages](🔗).
+If you're interested in testing in a different language, please contact us.

 The [datafile](🔗) is language-agnostic.
 You can use the same datafile from the same project across different SDKs and get consistent bucketing.
 This way, you can activate and track the exact same experiments across different SDKs and get consistent results.

 Optimizely Full Stack SDKs support bot detection as of version 2.1.
 Enable bot filtering directly from your account’s project settings.
 Once the setting is enabled, events sent from web browsers have bot filtering applied automatically.
 Applying bot filtering to events sent from other environments requires configuration.
-For more context, read about bot filtering.
+For more context, read our [about bot filtering](🔗) .

-How long does it take for changes in Full Stack to be reflected in my app?
-How often do you poll the datafile?
+## How long does it take for changes in Optimizely Full Stack to be reflected in my app?

-Changes in your app depend on how frequently you refresh, or poll, your datafile.
-Changes are typically reflected in the datafile within ~60 seconds.
+Changes in your app depend on how frequently you refresh your datafile.
+Changes are reflected in the datafile within ~60 seconds.

 After the datafile is downloaded, no network requests are needed to serve features to users.
 However, the SDK will still send network requests to track events.
-You can control when and how this happens by implementing a custom event dispatcher.
-For more information on event dispatchers, see the event dispatcher configuration topic for your SDK.
+You can control when and how this happens using a custom [event dispatcher](🔗).

-An app.optimizely.com interruption will not affect your app’s operation.
-However, during the interruption, you will not be able to log into the site to update experiments or make other changes.
-For more information, see What happens when Optimizely goes down?.
+An app.optimizely.com interruption won't affect your app’s operation.
+However, during the interruption, you won't be able to log into the site to update experiments or make other changes.

 Yes, you can use Full Stack using a local copy of your datafile and batch up events to send later when your app is back online.

 Yes, it is possible to use Full Stack with a heavily cached site.
 This setup requires appropriate configuration at your CDN provider and some additional implementation in the backend.
 Please contact your Customer Success Manager to discuss options.
-Read more about content delivery networks.
+See also [Content delivery networks](🔗).

-You probably will not need to modify your firewall to use Full Stack.
+You probably won't need to modify your firewall to use Full Stack.
 If your firewall has egress (outbound traffic) restrictions, you'll need to whitelist cdn.optimizely.com and logx.optimizely.com.

 You can use Optimizely as a service or include the Optimizely SDK in every service.
 For some best practices and special considerations when implementing Full Stack, see [Microservices](🔗).